 Less than a year after fencing was installed and trees were planted in the spring, progress is easy to see.
 "The stream banks will show the most immediate improvement," Chesapeake Bay Foundation restoration specialist Jennifer Johns said.
 "Beef cattle, weighing an average of 1,500 pounds can do substantial damage to the banks.
 Their exclusion alone will decrease sediment loss significantly."

 Claude Bennett, now 80, ran the farm starting in 1953.
 He bought it in 1964 when he was told the only way he could get a loan to put an addition onto the barn, was to own it.
 He milked cows on it until 1984.
 His son, Terry, has taken over daily operations of the 240-acre property and is actively participating in restoration.
 Today the farm grows mostly hay, and sells only a few cows.

 "We're doing this to keep the streams clean and keep the nitrogen back out of the streams," Terry Bennett said of the fencing.
 "People look at it and say 'why did you fence the creek?'
 We did it to keep the cattle back away from the creek."

-Forested streamside buffers like the one hoping to mature on the Centre County property, are among the most cost-effective pollution-reduction tools.
-Streamside trees trap and filter nitrogen, phosphorus, and sediment, the Commonwealth's most problematic pollutants, before they run off into waters like the 20 miles of Elk Creek, the Susquehanna River, and ultimately the Chesapeake Bay.
+Forested buffers, like the one along Roe Creek, are among the most cost-effective pollution-reduction tools.
+Streamside trees trap and filter nitrogen, phosphorus, and sediment, Pennsylvania's most problematic pollutants, before they can run off into waters like Roe Creek, the Susquehanna River, and ultimately the Chesapeake Bay.

 —B.J.
 Small, CBF's Pennsylvania Media and Communications Coordinator